 A Hydraulic Project Approval (HPA) is a permit from the Washington Department of Fish and Wildlife (WDFW) that you need before you construct a project or conduct other work activities in or near the water (hydraulic projects).
 The purpose of the HPA is to protect fish and their habitat.
 “Hydraulic Project Approval” and “HPA” are legally defined in WAC 220-660-030(77).

 Do I need an HPA?

-WDFW developed two pamphlet HPAs: Gold and Fish for mineral prospecting and Aquatic Plants and Fish for removing or controlling aquatic plants, to cover the most common types of these two activities.
+WDFW developed two pamphlet HPAs: Gold and Fish for mineral prospecting and Aquatic Plants and Fish for removing or controlling aquatic plants, to cover the most common types of these activities.
 If you can follow the timing, location, and equipment restrictions described in the pamphlet HPAs, you may use them as your HPA for that project.
 There is no fee to obtain or use a pamphlet HPA as your permit.
 If you want to work at a different time, in a different location, or use different equipment than the Gold and Fish or Aquatic Plants and Fish pamphlet allows, you will need to apply for separate, written HPA.

 If you are not sure if you need an HPA, contact the WDFW Habitat Biologist for your location.
 Click here for the names, coverage areas, and contact information for Habitat Biologists or call the Habitat Program at (360) 902-2534.